-When I first decided to write about amazing women paving their own way, I wanted to focus on trailblazers.
-Epic women doing amazing things and breaking barriers.
+When I first decided to write about remarkable women paving their way, I focused on trailblazers—epic women doing amazing things and breaking barriers.
 One woman who truly fits the bill is Junko Tabei.

-Junko Tabei is a freaking bad ass.
+Junko Tabei is a freaking badass.
 Pardon my language, but she is.
 She was the first woman to summit Mt.
 Everest, and she led other women on climbing excursions as well!
-Talk about blazing a trailer and lifting others up with you.
+Talk about blazing a trailer and lifting others with you.

 Junko was born in Fukushima in 1939.
-She was one of seven children, and considered week and sickly in her youth.
-However, she didn’t let that stop her from joining her class on a climbing field trip to Mount Nasu when she was 10 years old.
+She was one of seven children and considered weak and sickly in her youth.
+However, she didn’t let that stop her from joining her class on a climbing field trip to Mount Nasu when she was ten years old.
 That trip started her love affair with climbing.

-Unfortunately, Junko Tabei came from a poor family, and they couldn’t afford to buy her climbing gear or take her on expeditions.
-She tried to do some climbing in high school, but it was very limited and no one really knows where she climbed during this time.
+Unfortunately, Junko Tabei came from a low-income family, and they couldn’t afford to buy her climbing gear or take her on expeditions.
+She tried to do some climbing in high school, but it was constrained and no one knows where she climbed during this time.

-She was able to join a women’s climbing club when she went to college, at Showa Women’s University.
-While on an outing with a club, she met male Alpine Club.
-She longed to join, but at the time membership was restricted to men.
+She was able to join a women’s climbing club when she went to college at Showa Women’s University.
+While on an outing with a club, she discovered the Alpine Club, an all-male climbing organization.
+She longed to join, but membership was restricted to men at the time.
 So, after graduating, she started her own club – The Ladies Climbing Club.
-Their slogan was “let’s go on an overseas expedition by ourselves”.
+Their slogan was “let’s go on an overseas expedition by ourselves.”
 It was the first all-female climbing club in Japan.

 Preparing for Mount Everest